Destinations

 Monemvasia & Laconia

-The region of Laconia is a significant tourist destination, which combines famous sites, such as medieval Mystra, the fortress city at Monemvasia, and the tower houses in Mani, with locations of exceptional natural beauty, such as the Diros caves, Mt.
-Taygetos and cape Tainaros.
+The region of Laconia is a significant tourist destination, which combines famous sites, such as medieval Mystras, the fortress city of Monemvasia, as well as the tower houses in Mani, with locations of exceptional natural beauty, such as the Diros caves, Mt.
+Taygetos and Cape Tainaro.

 Map of Laconia